Experience the Definitive Advantage

 The continual shift from inpatient to outpatient procedures is one of the most common ways hospitals and care facilities reduce healthcare spending.
 This is especially cost-effective when patients seek outpatient care at a clinic or ambulatory surgery center (ASC) rather than a traditional hospital.
 Because services are often limited at ASCs and outpatient clinics, these facilities are able to charge less than hospitals, whose charges must cover operating costs of a wide breadth of services and staff.

-Major influencing factors in the shift to outpatient facilities and services include advances in surgical technology, improved outcomes via regulatory changes, edits to the Centers for Medicare and Medicaid Services (CMS) inpatient-only procedure list, and others.
+Major influencing factors in the shift to outpatient facilities and services include advances in surgical technology, improved outcomes via regulatory changes, edits to the Centers for Medicare and Medicaid Services (CMS) outpatient-only procedure list, and others.

 Below, we've compiled list of the top 10 outpatient medical procedures at U.S. hospitals and ASCs for comparison.